s0hey1/C-Dynamic-threadpool/README.md

 # C-Dynamic-threadpool
-A simple dynamic thread pool in C
+A simple dynamic / lazy thread pool in C. this is not a workqueue, not based on task